Banata

 previewText: "Your account is ready",

-category: "marketing",
+category: "custom",

 description: "Sent to new marketing leads after signup",

-blocksJson: JSON.stringify(blocks),
+blocksJson: JSON.stringify([

 variablesJson: JSON.stringify([